 12. Gorilla Pregnancy Is 8.5 Months

 Gorillas give birth after a pregnancy of 8.5 months and often to 1 baby every 4 to 6 years.
-The mother takes care of the newborn infant for around 3 years until it is old enough to walk and feed on its own.
+The mother takes care of the new born infant for around 3 years until it is old enough to walk and feed on its own.

 Infant gorillas grow at twice the rate of human babies.